Niamh Fahey

 Niamh Fahey (/ni:v ˈfæhi/ neev-_-FA-hee; born 13 October 1987) is an Irish former professional footballer who played as a defensive midfielder or centre-back.
 Beginning her career with Salthill Devon, she moved to Arsenal in 2008, where she spent six seasons before moving to Chelsea in 2014.
 After a spell at Bordeaux, Fahey signed for Liverpool in 2018.
 Fahey would go on to become club captain in 2020, before retiring at the club in 2025.
 From 2007 to 2025, she also represented the Republic of Ireland national team.
 She has also won national cups playing Gaelic football with Galway Ladies Football.
-Niamh is the sister of Galway's 2001 All-Ireland-winning Gaelic football captain Gary Fahey.
+Niamh is the sister of Galway's 2001 All-Ireland-winning Gaelic footballers Gary Fahey, and Richie Fahey.

 Club career

 Fahey began playing football with Moycullen as her hometown, Killanin, did not have a soccer club at the time.
 She then moved to Salthill Devon and progressed through the ranks alongside future international teammate Méabh De Búrca.
 Both players helped Galway win the FAI Women's Cup in 2007.
 In the final against Raheny United, Fahey scored the winning penalty and also subdued the attacking threat of Raheny's Olivia O'Toole, in what RTÉ described as "a splendid individual display."

 She joined Arsenal Ladies in August 2008.
 In her first season with the Gunners Fahey made 18 appearances, mostly at left full–back, as the club won a domestic treble.

 On 19 December 2014, Fahey signed for Chelsea L.F.C.